-An Adjudication Panel arrives at its conclusions by consideration of the Final Summary of Issues and any supplementary material referred to it by the Executive Director.
+An Adjudication Panel arrives at its conclusions by consideration of the Final Summary of Issues and any supplementary material referred to it by the Secretariat.
 In matters referred to the full adjudication process, the Panel also may have regard to the discussion with the complainant and the publication.
-It also may ask the Executive Director to make further inquiries of the parties or other relevant people, and to provide any such material to the parties for comment before reporting back to the Panel.
+It also may ask that further inquiries be made of the parties or other relevant people, and to provide any such material to the parties for comment before reporting back to the Panel.

 A Panel has the power to determine whether or not a breach of the Council’s Standards of Practice has occurred.
 The Panel’s provisional adjudication is sent to the complainant and publication on a strictly and permanently confidential basis.
 The complainant and the publication may request revision or review of a provisional adjudication within a specified period.

 A request for revision relates to a possible change to the wording of an adjudication but does not involve a change in whether aspects of the complaint are upheld or dismissed.
 The grounds may include, for example, lack of accuracy, clarity or due protection of privacy.

 A request for review relates to a possible change in a Panel’s decision to uphold or dismiss any aspect of the complaint.
 The only permissible ground for seeking a review is that a serious error of fact or procedure occurred, or significant new evidence has become available which it was not reasonably possible to provide earlier; AND correction of the error, or consideration of the new evidence, is reasonably likely to justify a change in the decision to uphold or dismiss.